 Our morning begins with a special, and spiritual, vocal performance in the acoustic hall of the ancient Geghard Monastery.
 Partly carved in a cave, Geghard represents another incredible architectural complex.
 Inscriptive and documentary references to the monastery, also known as Ayrivank, date from the seventh and 10th centuries, respectively.
 Afterwards, a visit to the pagan Temple of Garni, which dates to the Hellenistic era, built to honour the Sun God Mitra and a symbol of pre-Christian Armenia.
 Built around AD 77. as a summer residence for the then-empress, it is said that Emperor Nero contributed to its construction.
 It is the only Greco-Roman colonnaded building in the country.
 Afterwards, we take part in a centuries-old Armenian cultural tradition at a hands-on lavash-making ceremony.
 The dough is kneaded, rolled and baked in the wood-fired oven before being served for lunch with barbecued meats, spicy peppers and curds in a local home.
 Enjoy some time at leisure this afternoon before a farewell dinner.

 Transfer to the airport for your departure flight.

-Program Note: This journey includes active elements such as walking over steep, uneven terrain and visits to sites with limited accessibility for travellers with mobility issues.
+Program Note: This journey includes travel to high altitudes and active elements such as walking over steep, uneven terrain and visits to sites with limited accessibility for travellers with mobility issues.
 Accommodations in this emerging destination are the best available in each area.